AssemblingTheFuture/zRobotics/README.md

 #### Inertia Matrix

 Basically, this is a representation of the sum of linear and angular momentums in the robot, this leads to a symmetric matrix.
-As shown in previous section, this matrix can be calculated as
+As shown in previous sections, this matrix can be calculated as

 <img src="https://render.githubusercontent.com/render/math?math={\color{red}\mathrm{D} \left( q \right) = \sum_{j = 1}^{rb} \big (  m_j \cdot J_{v_{com_j}}^{T} J_{v_{com_j}} %2b J_{\omega_{com_j}}^{T} I_{com_j} J_{\omega_{com_j}} \big )}">